croixk/rewards_program/README.md

 ## Background and Description

-This application creates a relatively simple rewards program, per the specifications outlined in the Fetch Rewards Backend Software Engineering coding exercise directions.
+This application creates a rewards program, per the specifications outlined in the Fetch Rewards Backend Software Engineering coding exercise directions.

 To summarize, there are three routes, to:
 1. Post a new transaction